risc0/website/docs/explainers/zkvm/battleship_rust_explainer.md

 *Revised June 1, 2022*

-*In this document, we introduce a **secure, decentralized version** of* [Battleship](https://en.wikipedia.org/wiki/Battleship_(game)), *using Rust and* [RISC Zero's ZKVM](https://github.com/risc0/risc0). *To play Battleship on the NEAR network, check out the* [Github README](https://github.com/risc0/battleship-example).
+*In this document, we introduce a **secure, decentralized version** of* [Battleship](https://en.wikipedia.org/wiki/Battleship_(game)), *using Rust and* [RISC Zero's zkVM](https://github.com/risc0/risc0). *To play Battleship on the NEAR network, check out the* [Github README](https://github.com/risc0/battleship-example).

 ## Abstract

  >The game of *Battleship* relies on each player being able to *conceal* the ships on their private game board while receiving *accurate* reports from their opponent on the effect of their shots.
 In a traditional networked application, this would be solved by introducing a trusted server to mediate play and hold the game state.
-Relying on a trusted server is the norm in modern computing systems. `RISC Zero offers a scalable, transparent platform for private, verifiable computation -- without relying on a trusted server`. <br/><br/>In RISC Zero's *Battleship,* we apply the power of zero knowledge proofs (ZKPs) using the RISC Zero *Zero-Knowledge Virtual Machine* (ZKVM) to build a `trustless game of Battleship` in Rust.
+Relying on a trusted server is the norm in modern computing systems. `RISC Zero offers a scalable, transparent platform for private, verifiable computation -- without relying on a trusted server`. <br/><br/>In RISC Zero's *Battleship,* we apply the power of zero knowledge proofs (ZKPs) using the RISC Zero *Zero-Knowledge Virtual Machine* (zkVM) to build a `trustless game of Battleship` in Rust.
 The players each maintain their private game state, yet every step of the game is cryptographically checked to prevent cheating.
 The patterns in this code may be applied to build new secure, decentralized applications in finance, governance, information security, etc.

 ## Battleship gameplay